barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

   -o movingToFixedDeformed.nii.gz
 ```

-Regions of interest are contained in `fixedLabels.nii.gz`, in the fixed image space.
-Deforming these to moving space:
+If we have regions of interest in `fixedLabels.nii.gz`, in the fixed image space, we can deform these to moving space:

 ```
 ${ANTSPATH}antsApplyTransforms \